draggsconnor/BlipKit/manual/index.md

 BKTrackInit (& track, BK_SQUARE);
 {% endhighlight %}

-In order to include a track into the rendering process, it has to be attached to a context.
+In order to include a track into the rendering chain, it has to be attached to a context.
 Each context may have an arbitrary number of tracks attached to it.

 {% highlight c %}
 // Attach track to context